Health & Safety

 Food During Emergencies: Safety Tables

 Use these tables to determine whether to save food impacted by an emergency.
 Certain foods may still be okay after thawing or losing refrigeration.
-Others
+Others are no longer safe

 Read the rest this article free